alexgo-io/alexlab-doc/docs/product-features/staking/README.md

 ALEX staking involves “locking up” your ALEX tokens on the platform for an amount of time (”cycles”) in exchange for protocol rewards.&#x20;

-You can think of $ALEX staking as depositing money into an interest-earning account.
+You can think of ALEX staking as depositing money into an interest-earning account.
 The longer you keep the money in the account, the more interest you earn.
 Similarly, the longer you stake $ALEX, the more rewards you earn.

 ALEX provides two different forms of staking to suit every user's need: [Manual Staking]() with $ALEX and [Liquid Staking](https://app.lisalab.io/li/alex/staking) with LiALEX. &#x20;